pymc-devs/pymc-examples/myst_nbs/causal_inference/interrupted_time_series.myst.md

 plt.legend();
 ```

 We now have the ingredients needed to calculate the causal impact.
-Namely, the observations, and the Bayesian counterfactual prediction.
+This is simply the difference between the Bayesian counterfactual predictions and the observations.

 +++